code-baa/GodotMultiplayerDemo/readme.md

 ## About

-This project is a Godot 4.4 implementation of a multiplayer game using an authoritative server architecture with client side prediction, server reconciliation, and lag compensation.
+This project is a Godot 4.4 implementation of a multiplayer game using an authoritative server architecture with client side prediction, server reconciliation, and ~~lag compensation~~.

-### Originally made by [Seaciety](https://github.com/seaciety), this version features that same implementation in 3D.
+### Originally made by [Seaciety](https://github.com/seaciety), this version features the same implementation in 3D (see note about lag compensation).
 **Lag compensation and PVP projectile hit detection is not yet configured and does not work in this version**

 ## Features